swinter2011/homepage_redesign/_posts/2014-08-25-mayday-labs-launch.md

 ### Launch of Mayday Labs

-In under four months, MAYDAY.US has broken new ground in online organizing around the issue of political corruption.
+In under four months, [MAYDAY.US](https://mayday.us) has broken new ground in online organizing around the issue of political corruption.
 To build on this momentum, we are announcing the creation of Mayday Labs.

-Mayday Labs is the open source, technical project arm of Mayday.
+Mayday Labs is the open source, technical project arm of [MAYDAY.US](https://mayday.us).
 Labs will work towards the following goals:

- - Cultivate participation by the technical community in the campaign finance reform movement
+ - Cultivate participation by the technical community in the anti-corruption movement
  - Enable movement supporters to connect, interact, engage and take action
- - Refine the messages of campaign finance reform and increase their effectiveness
+ - Refine the messages of anti-corruption movement and increase their effectiveness
- - Incubate and facilitate technical innovation and ideas to help the campaign finance reform movement
+ - Incubate and facilitate technical innovation and ideas to help the anti-corruption movement

 Our technology will be an extension of the existing [Google AppEngine Python infrastructure](https://github.com/MayOneUS/wiki/wiki/Developer-Information) created by the Mayday First Responders.
 We will coordinate the project via the [Mayday Labs Google Group](https://groups.google.com/forum/#!forum/mayday-labs) and the #maydaypac IRC channel on Freenode.